ctu-mrs/mrs_octomap_mapping_planning/README.md

 * Octomap RVIZ visualizer,
 * Nodelet manager.

-Plase, use provided arguments and custom config files to customize the behaviour of the nodes.
+Please, use provided arguments and custom config files to customize the behaviour of the nodes.